Greenway Facts

 Janice Nicholson

 “WOW!!
 What a great place to enjoy with our dogs!
-And a bike path right up to Spring Lake Park?
-And it can actually happen!!”
+And a bike path right up to Spring Lake Park?”

 That’s what Janice Nicholson felt when she first became aware of the Southeast Greenway.
-Janice, her husband and two canine kids live within walking distance of the future Greenway.
-They have been really impressed with how effective the Campaign Committee has been in promoting the Greenway vision, and with the progress being made.
+Janice, her husband and two canine kids live within walking distance of the future Greenway and have been impressed with how effective the Campaign Committee has been in promoting the Greenway vision.

-Janice finally joined the Greenway team in 2016 after retiring.
-Her background includes 25 years at HP/Agilent as a finance analyst and database administrator, and another 12 years at the Sonoma Humane Society managing its donor database and assisting the Development Director.
-Janice has been pleased and proud to help the Greenway Campaign with their administrative, database and fundraising work.
+Janice joined the Team in 2016 after retiring.
+Her background includes 25 years at HP/Agilent as a finance analyst and database administrator, and 12 years at the Sonoma Humane Society managing its donor database and assisting the Development Director.
+Janice has been pleased to help the Campaign with their administrative, database and fundraising work.

 Janet commented, “Someday, you will see two very happy dogs walking me along a beautiful Greenway path!”